Aristide Blank: Camarilla clashes

 In that context, Premier Iorga took Carol's side, writing in Neamul Românesc that the state had a moral duty to rescue Blank's business.
 As a BMB associate, Grigore Filipescu openly asked Manoilescu to refinance Blank's enterprise.
 Once his request was denied, he publicized Manoilescu's conflict of interest and pushed for an audit.
 Manoilescu sued him, alleging forgery, but failed to make his case in court.
 This parallel scandal continued to 1937, when Filipescu was able to demonstrate in front of a jury that Manoilescu, despite being publicly antisemitic, had been bribed by Jewish finance.
 As noted by Argetoianu, Blank and Manoilescu also continued to attack each other as "scoundrels and profiteers", and were equally right: "their readers should embrace [the respective] half of what each one writes down".
-Among the later authors, Oprițescu notes that Manoilescu was essentially right, and that Argetoianu, as a BMB steakholder, was "try[ing] to profit from this situation".
+Among the later authors, Oprițescu notes that Manoilescu was essentially right, and that Argetoianu, as a BMB stakeholder, was "try[ing] to profit from this situation".

 The BMB crash, which brought down other banking institutions, convinced Argetoianu to legislate debt relief; however, when it emerged that Blank and Manoilescu were acting in bad faith, he made efforts not to bail out the bank itself, but merely contained the effects of its failure.
 As he reports, Stoicescu also played a part in this controversy.
 He "had poor Aristide grilled and spinning over burning coals", finally obtaining Blank's resignation and replacement with Söpkéz.
 His shares in the company were then handed in as a loan collateral to the Romanian state.
 As claimed by Argetoianu, Blank continued to defraud his own bank by cashing in a check for 43 million lei, which he then deposited for safekeeping with Blanche Ulman-Vesnić, his mother-in-law.
 He and Argetoianu, working together, collected a dossier showing Manoilescu's own history in illegal trading.
 Reassured by Carol's support, Blank was ultimately victorious and, as a result, Manoilescu lost his camarilla privileges in November 1931.